IN-PERSON IN ROSEVILLE

 Relational Leadership Therapy

-Therapy for leadership pairs.
+Therapy for co-founders and leadership pairs.

 Specializing in the conflict patterns, avoidance dynamics, and relational blind spots that get in the way of leading well together.